C41M50N/tbd/README.md

 - Devs evaluating TanStack Start with a real auth + DB setup
 - Teams that want a clean foundation without a heavy UI kit
-- Anyone who wants file-based routing, typed data loaders, and a straightforward auth flow
+- Anyone who wants type-safe routing, typed data loaders, and a straightforward auth flow

 ## What is included